ZhouXH-git/VCNN-nonlocal-constitutive-model/scalar-transport/README.md

-# Frame-independent vector-cloud neural network
+# Frame-independent vector-cloud neural network for Scalars

 ## Code Repository for the following paper: #